 Passive candidates make up about 75% of the workforce.
-With such a majority, it is reasonable to believe that some of the highest performing candidates will fall under this category and there’s a number of reasons that they appeal as prospective hires:
+With such a majority, it is reasonable to believe that some of the highest performing candidates will fall under this category and there are a number of reasons that they appeal as prospective hires:

 - They have a proven track record of working in a similar environment.
 They are more likely to be up-to-date with industry developments and have an overall better feel for the role.
 They are an asset to their current employer, so they should be an asset to you.